Skip to main content

 NameDisplay NameInfo

 formatOutput FormatOutput Format.
-Use Text to extract text from the HTML, Raw HTML for the raw HTML content, or JSON to extract JSON from the HTML.
+Use Text to extract the text from the HTML or HTML for the raw HTML content.

 Outputs